graphaware/neo4j-uuid/README.md

 #### Note on Versioning Scheme

 The version number has two parts.
 The first four numbers indicate compatibility with Neo4j GraphAware Framework.
- The last number is the version of the UUID library.
-For example, version 2.1.3.11.1 is version 1 of the UUID library compatible with GraphAware Neo4j Framework 2.1.3.11.
+ The last number is the version of the GUID library.
+For example, version 2.1.3.11.1 is version 1 of the GUID library compatible with GraphAware Neo4j Framework 2.1.3.11.